parflow/parflow/docs/user_manual/source/user_manual.rst

 currently, the well and boundary condition sections.
 The lengths of the cycles in those sections will be integer multiples of this value, therefore it needs to be the smallest divisor which produces an integral result for every “real time” cycle interval length needed.
-Example
-Useage:

 .. container:: list